Description of Projects under Design or Construction

 Kent Center for the Performing Arts Speech Pathology and Audiology Addition and Renovation

 The addition and renovation of the Kent State Center for the Performing Arts A-Wing will provide a more organized program for student and patient accessibility and services provided by the School of Speech Pathology and Audiology.
 The addition will also give a public access point for those visiting and will allow for more functional space within the suite for additional clinic and observation rooms.
 A new addition with a drop-off area and canopy will be built at the west end of the A-Wing, and the existing reception and west lab spaces will be renovated.
-The contract award is pending with the Apparent Low Bidder, Town Center Construction, LLC, for construction bids that were opened on May 4 for this project which was designed by Van Auken Akins Architects, LLC.
+The contract was recently awarded to Town Center Construction, LLC and construction will continue through early January.
+This project was designed by Van Auken Akins Architects, LLC.
 This General Contracting project is being managed via OAKS-CI.